 Over time, the problem of OxyContin abuse continued to grow rapidly, with the National Survey on Drug Use and Health stating that more than 7 million Americans abused OxyContin over the past 20 years.
 This contributed heavily to the rates of an overdose on OxyContin and various other pain medications.
 Many of those abusing it may have even fallen into that pattern of behavior due to the claim of 12-hour pain relief.
 If a person’s medication wears off early and they begin to experience withdrawal symptoms and cravings, this could lead to them taking another dose for a reprieve.
 When this continues, it can bring about a repetitious cycle of addiction and dependence.

 Now, back to the marketing techniques used by Purdue during the rollout of OxyContin.
-Realistically, they seemed to put everything into this medication, including massive amounts of time and money.
-After all, this was supposed to be their solution to the generic flooding of the market, so they needed people and professionals to be fully on board with their new medication.
+Realistically, they seemed to put everything on this medication, including massive amounts of time and money.
+After all, this was supposed to be their solution to the generic flooding of the market, so they needed people and professionals to be entirely on board with their new medication.
 This included Purdue working to break out of the cancer-only market.
-OxyContin and Purdue resulted in somewhat of a paradigm shift, as prior to its release, doctors were very aware of the dangers of narcotic pain medications and they were mainly considered to be for the terminally ill and cancer patients.
+OxyContin and Purdue resulted in somewhat of a paradigm shift, as before its release, doctors were acutely aware of the dangers of narcotic pain medications, and they were mainly considered to be for the terminally ill and cancer patients.